 ABOUT LINKING YOUTH TO NATURAL COMMUNITIES

-- Provides direct services to LYNC youth and their families which may include:
+- Provides direct services to LYNC youth and their families which

 - Screening, assessment and engagement

 - Formulation and contracting for services or treatment plan

 - Implementation of treatment plan, modifying it as appropriate

 during the course of treatment